dilukangelosl/MerkleLib/README.md

   - `leaf`: The leaf value
   - `proof`: Array of proof elements
   - `root`: The Merkle root

+##### `getProofByValue(value: any, type: SolidityType): MerkleProof`
+Generates a Merkle proof for a leaf with the specified value and type.
+This is a more convenient way to get proofs when you know the value but not its index.
+- Parameters:
+  - `value`: The value to generate proof for (must match exactly with a value in the tree)
+  - `type`: The Solidity type of the value
+- Returns: `MerkleProof` object containing:
+  - `leaf`: The leaf value
+  - `proof`: Array of proof elements
+  - `root`: The Merkle root
+- Throws: Error if the value is not found in the tree

 ##### `verify(proof: MerkleProof): boolean`
 Verifies a Merkle proof.